fiveai/on-episodes-fsl/README.md

 #### --> Work in progress - code will be released soon <---

-This is the codebase for the paper *[On Episodes, Prototypical Networks, and Few-Shot Learning](https://arxiv.org/abs/2012.09831)*, by Steinar Laenen and Luca Bertinetto.
+This ixs the codebase for the paper *[On Episodes, Prototypical Networks, and Few-Shot Learning](https://arxiv.org/abs/2012.09831)*, by Steinar Laenen and Luca Bertinetto.

-A preliminary version of this work appeared as an oral presentation at (NeurIPS 2020 workshop on meta-learning)[https://meta-learn.github.io/2020/].
+A preliminary version of this work appeared as an oral presentation at [NeurIPS 2020 workshop on meta-learning](https://meta-learn.github.io/2020/).

 ## Usage
 ### With conda